 If Beattie had made a new lantern slide from the negative of Nevin’s original, this may account for the name “John Tuck” appearing on one side of the frame, and another name scratched out appearing on the other side.
-It is likely therefore to be an error by later copyists such as Beattie and Searle ca. 1917, who reproduced these convict images as “Types of Convicts – Official Prison Photographs from Port Arthur“, to be sold as tourist tokens in Beattie’s convictaria shop and museum.
-A few dozen more of these later lantern slide reproductions are held at the NLA (prisoners Rosetta, Meaghers, Lee, attributed to Beattie & Searle ca. 1916) and at QVMAG which holds 30 or so prints from the Beattie negatives, together with the vignettes, mostly of the same prisoner.
-This print of Tuck is held at the TMAG.
+It is likely therefore to be an error by later copyists such as Beattie and Searle ca. 1915, who reproduced these convict images as “Types of Convicts – Official Prison Photographs from Port Arthur“, to be sold as tourist tokens in Beattie’s convictaria shop and museum.
+A few more of these later reproductions from the original glass negative of prisoners Rosetta, Meaghers, and Lee, attributed to Beattie & Searle ca. 1916, are held at the NLA, and the QVMAG holds three panels totalling 40 unmounted prints devised by Beattie and Searle, together with individual cdvs in oval mounts, mostly of the same prisoner.

-Thomas Nevin photographed absconders, arrests, and discharges on a weekly basis at the Hobart Gaol.
+Thomas Nevin photographed men who were absconders, men who were arrested on suspicion and charged, men arraigned in the Supreme Court and discharged from the Mayor’s Court on a regular basis at the Hobart Gaol.
 When he photographed this man in May 1875, Tuck was known to his gaolers only as Bewley Tuck.
 His name appeared only once in the weekly police gazettes, called Tasmania -Reports of Crime for Police Information, between 1871 and 1875, and that one occasion was his discharge.

-Nevin photographed Tuck once, and once only, and reprinted the carte from his negative for pasting onto the convict’s record sheet for future police reference, should Tuck fall under suspicion for another offence.
-The image printed as a vignette was a standard police record photo, small enough to fit onto the parchment record with room for written details.
+Thomas Nevin photographed Bewley Tuck once, and once only, providing the prison and police authorities with at least four duplicates from his negative for future police reference, including the print pasted onto the convict’s record sheet.
+The image mounted or unmounted, was a standard police record mugshot, small enough to fit onto the paper record with room for written details.

-It’s up to the reader to decide which physical description of the two men fits the image, keeping in mind that these convict records are transportation records written in the 1830s, and the photograph by Nevin was taken in 1875.
+It’s up to the reader to decide which physical description of the two men fits the image, keeping in mind that these convict records are transportation records of arrival and muster were written no later than 1853, and the photograph by T. J. Nevin was taken in 1875.
 That is a difference of over 40 years, and both of the written records indicate that John Tuck and Bewley Tuck were 18 years old when transported.
 The discharge details for Bewley Tuck in 1875 give his age at 65 yrs, and an anchor tattoo on back of left hand.